 Mr. McCormick actively pursues the advancement of horn pedagogy.
 In 2008, Jesse McCormick and his mother, fellow hornist Susan McCullough, co-hosted the 40th annual International Horn Symposium at University of Denver’s Lamont School of Music.
 The Symposium featured world-renowned artists in their diverse capacities as performers, lecturers, and clinicians.
 The Symposium set record attendance.
 Additionally, McCormick acted as a contributing artist at the 2008 and 2013 International Horn Symposia.
 He is currently on faculty at Kendall Betts Horn Camp.
 As an avid chamber musician and recitalist, Jesse McCormick performs at public concerts and private donor events for The Cleveland Orchestra.
 McCormick routinely performs on recitals at Cleveland Institute of Music and Baldwin Wallace Conservatory.

 You can hear Mr. McCormick on many recent recordings of The Cleveland Orchestra, including the Grammy Award-winning recording of Mozart’s Piano Concertos Nos.
 23 and 24 with Mitsuko Uchida (Decca).
 Other recordings include “It’s All Relative” (2008), featuring Jesse McCormick and Susan McCullough, and “Chamber Music for Horn” (2012), featuring The Cleveland Orchestra’s Principal Horn Richard King and Jesse McCormick performing the Beethoven Sextet for Two Horns and Strings.
-Two more recordings featuring Factory Seconds Brass Trio are currently in production.
+Three more recordings featuring Factory Seconds Brass Trio are currently in production.

 McCormick began his studies on Horn with Sally Ann Wilson in Colorado Springs, CO and went on to study at The Juilliard School with Jerome Ashby.
 Mr. McCormick currently resides in Shaker Heights, OH with his husband, attorney Landon Paul, and their three cats.